niess/python-appimage/docs/src/index.md

 ```
 {{ end("#site-packages-example") }}

-installs the numpy package, where it is assumed that a symlink to the AppImage
+installs the [numpy][NUMPY] package, assuming that a symlink to the AppImage has
-has been previously created.
-When using the **basic installation** scheme, by
+been created beforehand.
+When using this **basic installation** scheme, Python
-default Python packages are installed to your **user space**, i.e. under
+packages are installed by default to your **user space** (i.e. under `~/.local`
-`~/.local` on Linux.
+on Linux).

 !!!
 Note
-    AppImage are read-only.
-Therefore, site packages cannot be directly
+    AppImages are read-only.
+Therefore, site packages cannot be installed
-    installed to the AppImage.
+    directly to the Python AppImage.
 However, the AppImage can be extracted, as
     explained in the [Advanced installation](#advanced-installation) section.

 {{ begin(".capsule") }}
 ### Alternative site packages location

-One can
-specify an alternative installation directory for site packages using the
+The `--target option` of pip can be used to specify an alternative installation
-`--target` option of pip.
-For example, the following
+directory for site packages.
+For example, the following command

 {{ begin("#site-packages-example-target") }}
 ```bash